benjamint8/benjamint8.github.io/_pages/about.md

 In my free time, I enjoy cooking vegetarian meals, playing puzzle games and narrative-centric RPGs, walking long distances through interesting (land/city)scapes, and reading anything with a compelling premise.

-If you would like to get in touch, please feel free to contact me via [email](mailto:benjamin.tarver@nyu.edu).
+If you would like to get in touch, please feel free to contact me via email: firstName [dot] lastName [at] nyu [dot] edu.